El-Mansur/News_Portal/README.md

 We're not sure about this yet, but will probably be choosing between SQLite and mySQL.
 #
 ###### Dataset
 The data set we are choosing for the project is ["All the news"](https://www.kaggle.com/snapcrack/all-the-news).
-The following dataset consists of 143,000 articles from 15 American publications, and it suits great for our news portal.
+The following dataset consists of 143,000 articles from 15 American publications 3 files and 30 columns, and it suits great for our news portal.
 The amount of tables is enough to follow the project instructions.

+##### Content

+articles1.csv - 50,000 news articles (Articles 1-50,000)

+articles2.csv - 49,999 news articles (Articles 50,001-100,00)

+articles3.csv - Articles 100,001+
 #